 This course is designed to develop a familiarity with the use of statistics for making business decisions.
 Topics covered include frequency distributions, measures of central tendency, probability, various distributions, statistical decision-making, testing hypotheses, estimating and linear correlation and regression.
 Prerequisite: MTH010 or Advanced Placement

-MTH210 History of Mathematics
+MTH210 History of Mathematics 3 Credits

-This course familiarizes students on the contributions to the field of mathematics, from the inception of numbers and geometry to modern probability and Bourbaki's mathematics.
-The material is arranged chronologically beginning with archaic origins and covers Egyptian, Mesopotamian, Greek, Chinese, Indian, Arabic, and European contributions down to the present day.
+This course familiarizes students with the contributions to the field of mathematics, from the inception of numbers and geometry to modern probability and Bourbaki's mathematics.
+The material is arranged chronologically, beginning with archaic origins, and covers Egyptian, Mesopotamian, Greek, Chinese, Indian, Arabic, and European contributions to the nineteenth century and present day.